Hans Alsér

-Hans Alsér (23 January 1942 – 15 January 1977) was a Swedish international table tennis player and later the head coach of West German (1971–1974) and Swedish (1974–1977) national teams.
-His nickname, Hasse (Alsér or Alser), was often used in media.
+Hans "Hasse" Alsér (23 January 1942 – 15 January 1977) was a Swedish international table tennis player and later the head coach of West German (1971–1974) and Swedish (1974–1977) national teams.
+At the peak of his career, Alser was ranked 3rd in the World Ranking.

 Table tennis career

 Hans Alsér was an international top level player.
-He was the European champion (singles) 1962 and 1970, World champion (doubles) 1967 and 1969, and European champion (doubles) 1966.
+He was the European champion (singles) 1962 and 1970, world champion (doubles) 1967 and 1969, and European champion (doubles) 1966.

-Hans Alsér was Swedish singles Champion six times.
-During the years 1960–1971 he played in the Swedish singles Championship final every year.
-The years when he did not become the Swedish singles Champion he was second placed.
-In 1967 he also became Swedish mixed double Champion with Eva Johansson.
+Hans Alsér was Swedish singles champion six times.
+During the years 1960–1971 he played in the Swedish singles championship final every year.
+The years when he did not become the Swedish singles champion he was second placed.
+In 1967 he also became Swedish mixed-double champion with Eva Johansson.

 He also won an English Open title.

 His playing style was more all-round than most other players in the 1960s.
 He could attack close to the table but also defend far from the table.
 He mastered top-spin, chopping, looping and all other types of play.

 Stiga (manufacturer of table tennis tables, rackets, rubber and balls) made a very popular racket with the Alsér-grip.
-It became thicker towards the end of the grip, decreasing the risk of the racket slipping out of the player's grip.
+It was thicker towards the end of the grip, decreasing the risk of the racket slipping out of the player's grip.

-He died in 1977 at the age of 34 in a plane crash at Kälvesta near Stockholm.
+He died in 1977 at the age of 34 in the Linjeflyg Flight 618 plane crash at Kälvesta in Stockholm.